persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

   - c#
   - ms-sql
   - devops
+  - rest-api
 ---

-.NET 8 RESTful Web API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client at GH Pages - serving as a Membership System
+.NET 8 REST API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client at GH Pages - serving as a Membership System

 Unit Testing:
 <ul>